 Relying on federal government funding, non-profits in Kentucky can help qualified residents that are facing eviction from their home or that are currently homeless.
-The Emergency Solutions Grant program is available on an annual basis in most counties across the state.
+The government Emergency Solutions Grant program is available on an annual basis in most counties across the state, and find where to apply for homeless prevention and rapid rehousing in Kentucky.
 The exact terms and what is administered by each organization will vary and often change throughout the year.

 While resources are limited and conditions are in place, families facing imminent eviction may be able to qualify for one time rent help.
 Currently homeless individuals may be placed into shelters or transitional housing units.
 There is also funding available to help pay for the security deposit on a new, low income approved home or apartment, after the applicant has been stabilized.